-- Drafting of irrevocable life insurance trusts, qualified personal residence trusts, grantor retained annuity trusts, charitable remainder trusts, minor’s trusts, and intentionally defective trusts.
+- All forms of trusts, including marital deduction and credit shelter trusts, irrevocable life insurance trusts (ILITs), qualified personal residence trusts, grantor retained annuity trusts (GRATs), charitable remainder trusts, minor’s trusts, and intentionally defective grantor trusts (IDGTs).

-- Planning for individuals with special needs and disabilities
+- Supplemental needs trusts for individuals with special needs and disabilities

 - Representation of guardians and conservators

-When conflicts related to estate planning or administration arise, our skilled and experienced probate attorneys can help resolve disputes both in and out of the courtroom.
-As necessary, we can also consult with colleagues specializing in business litigation, family law, or real estate to address client needs.
+- When conflicts related to estate planning or administration arise, we help resolve disputes both in and out of the courtroom.
+As necessary, we consult with colleagues within our firm who specialize in business litigation, family law, or real estate to address client needs.

 - Professionals such as physicians, lawyers, dentists, engineers, and architects.

-- Couples with young children who wish to provide for them and each other in the event of a premature death
+- Families with young children who wish to provide for them and each other in the event of a premature death

 - Parents of a child with a disability or special needs who they wish to protect with a supplemental/special needs trust